liviubiur/saving-account/README.md

 # saving-account
-An endpoint to create a saving bank account using basic authentification.
+A REST service to create a saving bank account using basic authentification.

 ### Built With
 - Java 11